 Helping Individuals Reach Employment

 Project HIRE is a comprehensive work prep program that partners with the Department of Human Services to give individuals who receive TANF benefits (Temporary Assistance for Needy Families) an opportunity to enroll in full-time, short-term, niche market or individualized skills training in addition to employment services.
-Project HIRE’s goal is to assist those students who desire to receive technical training/certifications at Tulsa Technology Center.
+Project HIRE’s goal is to assist those students who desire to receive technical training/certifications at Tulsa Tech.

 Project HIRE/Tulsa Tech graduates contribute to the overall growth and economic impact in the Tulsa metro area by obtaining employment with sustainable wages.
 Focus areas include but not limited to: